 The word wall cards come in four different versions!
 There are two different sizes, fourth page and half page.
 Each size comes with a white background and a chalkboard background.
 I’ve organized the cards by subject area: math, reading, science, and social studies.

 All of these elements together creates an excellent interactive, standards based bulletin board.
 I do plan to work on the fourth grade version of the bundle.
-I’ve already created the individual pieces, but they all need the updated portions that are included in the third grade version.
+I’ve already created the individual pieces, but they all need the updated portions from the third grade version.
 I’ll be sure announce when they’re ready on Facebook and Instagram!